 - As much as you can manage, don’t stay on the same side of the park too many nights in a row.
 The parks are so big, you’ll waste hours every day driving to get to places.
 Plus, each little town is unique and worth visiting, and you’ll get a different view for sunrise/sunset.

 - Buy supplies in major cities rather than near the parks.
 We waited in a grocery checkout line for over an hour.

 - We all highly recommend you download the GyPSys app.
 It’s an audio guide that we used while driving around.
 It provides lots of interesting facts, and points you to things in the parks you could easily miss.

 - Only park in designated places, or you will get a federal parking ticket.
-We saw dozens being handed out.
+We saw park rangers handing out dozens.

 - Wear sunscreen about 3-4x as frequently as you normally would (or wear long sleeves).
 It’s much easier to get burned at higher elevations.

 - Altitude sickness is not fun, so give yourself time to acclimate.
 Drink lots of water.